MFarhanZ1/api-setoran-hafalan/README.md

 ---

-## 🚀 Key Features of iMemoraise
+## 🚀 Key Features of Setoran Hafalan Services

-iMemoraise is designed to enhance the management and tracking of Quran recitations for Academic Advisors and students.
+Setoran Hafalan Services is designed to enhance the management and tracking of Quran recitations for Academic Advisors and students.
 Here are the main features provided:

 **For Academic Advisors:**